Outcome and program

 Applications in a case (interim)

-During 2013–14, 3224 applications in a case were finalised, about 10 per cent less than the target and 5.7 per cent less than in 2012–13.
-These applications are associated with an existing case and typically can be dealt with relatively quickly.
+During 2014–15, 3333 applications in a case were finalised, only 1.0 per cent less than the target and 1.9 per cent more than in 2013–14.
+These applications are associated with an existing case and typically can be dealt with in a shorter time.

-Figure 3.6 to Figure 3.9 display five year trends in filings, finalisations and pending (active) applications.
+Figure 3.7 displays five year trends in filings, finalisations and pending (active) applications.

-The Court aims for a clearance rate of 100 per cent, that is, in a year to finalise at least the same number of cases that start.
+The Court aims to finalise at least the same number of cases that start in a year, and as such, is attempting to achieve a clearance rate of at least 100 per cent.
 A clearance rate of 100 per cent or higher indicates that the Court is able to keep up with its new work and prevent an increase in its backlog of pending cases.
-In 2013–14, the Court achieved a clearance rate of 98 per cent.
+In 2014–15, the Court achieved a clearance rate of 99 per cent.

 Figure 3.10 shows the five year trend in clearance rates.

-The backlog is the number of cases and applications that are pending (that is, still active) at the end of the year.
-These applications are waiting for a court event to occur or are being actively managed for their next court event.
-In particular, ageing applications that are beyond the timeliness target are a primary focus, the goal being to have them resolved as soon as practicable.
+The 'backlog' is the number of applications that are pending (that is, still active) at the end of the year.
+These applications are being actively managed for their next court event.
+In particular, ageing applications that are beyond the timeliness target are a focus for the Court to have them resolved as soon as practicable.

 Age of pending applications

-All courts have a backlog of active cases.
-This ensures there is a steady level of workload to manage while new cases commence and those finalise during the year.
-The Family Court's goal is to ensure its pending cases are not too many in number and not excessively aged.
+The Court has a backlog of active cases to ensure there is sufficient level of workload to manage, while new cases commence and cases finalise during the year.
+The Court's goal is to ensure its pending cases are commensurate in size with its resources and it is continually adjusting as cases are filed and finalise, and in particular, those pending cases are not aged excessively.

-The Court aims to have more than 75 per cent of its pending applications less than 12 months old.
-At 30 June 2014, the Court nearly met this target by achieving 73 per cent of pending applications being less than 12 months old, compared with 70 per cent at 30 June 2013.
+The Court aims to have more than 75 per cent of its pending applications that are less than 12 months old.
+At 30 June 2015, the Court nearly met this target by achieving 72 per cent of pending applications being less than 12 months old, which is stable with last year.

 Figure 3.11 and Figure 3.12 show the five year trend in the age distribution of backlog applications.